-By teaching your kids just a few simple things, they’ll be ready to hit the ground running once kindergarten or preschool starts.
+By teaching your kids just a few simple things, you won’t have to wonder “is my child ready for TK” or “What do I need to teach my child before TK starts?”
 Spend the summer doing fun, simple activities (check out our sample schedule that will help you cover all your bases every day!), and hug those little ones tight.
 Fall will be here before you know it, and checking these items off your list will ensure that at least one of you will be ready when it comes!

 Looking for more ways to help your child learn?
 Check out these ideas-

 - How Can You Help a Child that HATES Homework?